pibomb/android-class/README.md

 # android-class
-This project is a tutorial for Android class 272
+This project is a tutorial for Android class 272.

+License: For any purpose